julien-conan/devblog/README.md

 ---

 ## Changelog
-All notable changes to this project are listed here.
+All notable changes to this project are listed here (basically from Delog original project)

 ### [1.6.0] - 2020-05-03
 #### Added